meder411/MappedConvolutions/README.md

 # Mapped Convolutions
 **Official PyTorch implementation of the mapped convolution operation**

-Code coming in July 2019.
+Code coming in October 2019.

 In the meantime, feel free to [read our paper](https://arxiv.org/abs/1906.11096).